AkshayRatheesh/AkshayRatheesh/README.md

-<h1 align="center">Hello world 👋, I'm AKSHAY<br><br></h1>
+<h1 align="center">Hello world 👋, I'm AKSHAY</h1>
+<h3 align="center">passionate Cloud engineer from Kerala</h3><br><br>

  [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=15DA00&width=435&lines=Welcome+to+my+Github+profile!)](https://git.io/typing-svg)

-I am a passionate Cloud engineer from Kerala, India.
+My name is Akshay Ratheesh and I am a Cloud Engineer.
+I specialize in helping organizations leverage cloud computing technologies to optimize their IT and business operations.

 I have been working with cloud technologies for the past few years and I have gained a lot of experience in the field of cloud engineering.
 I'm very enthusiastic about learning new technologies and exploring different cloud and DevOps solutions.

-I specialize in deploying cloud-based applications, managing cloud infrastructure, and optimizing cloud performance.
+My area of expertise is deploying cloud-based applications, managing cloud infrastructure, and optimizing cloud performance.
 I am well-versed in a wide range of cloud technologies including AWS and GCP.
 Additionally, I have a strong understanding of DevOps principles and practices and I am familiar with containerization and DevOps tools like Terraform, Ansible, and GitLab-cicd for automation

 I'm here to share my knowledge and experience with the community and to learn from others.
 Feel free to take a look at my projects and contact me if you have any questions or if you would like to collaborate!